12 Link Building SEO Techniques Your Website Should Do

 There’s a negative connotation in link building that equates to ‘spammy’ or ‘black hat SEO.’
 But link building has changed over the years, and there are a variety of safe and effective methods to acquire backlinks.

-While we have our tricks as an SEO company, we thought it best to feature different link building techniques from veteran link builders and Outreach and PR Specialists who have years of experience and who have been cited by top publications for their insights.
+While we have our tricks as an SEO company, we thought it best to feature different link building techniques from veteran link builders and PR Specialists who have years of experience and cited by top publications for their insights.

 - Create comprehensive and keyword-targeted blog posts.